hongshunyang/laserprinter/README.md

 * This is not an open source project.
 * We do not provide the core code, please do not ask for it.
+* You can study anything what you can get from this project.

 ### License to Use